Shoreshen/llvm_learn/ReadMe.md

 ```

 Here `load_a` and `store_a` is defined as [PatFrags](#patfrags), which simply added alignment check on the original `load` and `store`.

+## Calling convention

+Used to define:

+1. The order of parameter allocation.
+2. Where parameters and return values are placed (that is, on the stack or in registers).
+3. Which registers may be used.
+4. Whether the caller or callee unwinds the stack.
 ​​
 # 官方教程